 Many with BPD may be unaware of their condition.
 In addition, it is also often misdiagnosed as CPTSD (complex post-traumatic stress disorder) or depression.

-This article has information on the signs and symptoms of BPD, its causes, and how to manage it with professional support.
+This article has information on the signs and symptoms of BPD, its causes, and how to manage it with professional support such as therapy.

 Borderline Personality Disorder (BPD) is complex and can manifest in various ways.